ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 ..
 Note::

-The test will filter out certain operations that are either considered not supported or don't make sense.
+The test will filter out certain operations that are either considered not supported.
 These include:

 * No copy requests when both Src and Dst devices are CPU.
 * No copy requests when both Src and Dst devices are Same GPU device and the request is either a partial or a full bidirectional copy operation.